All Episodes

 Sorry, we don't have a system.

-We don't have a system for on the spot billing.
+We don't have a system for on-the-spot billing.

-Here it's called take the money and put it in your pocket.
+Here, it's called take the money and put it in your pocket.

-Fire Chief Ronnie Myers defended the no pay, no aid policy, saying the membership-based organization could not survive if people thought the department would respond for free.
+Fire Chief Ronnie Myers defended the no-pay, no aid policy, saying the membership-based organization could not survive if people thought the department would respond for free.

 The department said it'll fight a fire without question if a life is believed to be in danger.

-Rueda used a garden hose and buckets to fight the flames while firefighters stood by on the road watching in case the blaze spread to neighboring properties owned by members who had paid their dues.
+Rueda used a garden hose and buckets to fight the flames while firefighters stood by on the road, watching in case the blaze spread to neighboring properties owned by members who had paid their dues.

-The uh the fire eventually burned itself out.
+The fire eventually burned itself out.

-Just let it burn, just don't provide the service.
+Just don't provide this service.

 The NSA story is over.